Rockies vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Bielak and the Houston Astros will hit the field against the Colorado Rockies and projected starter Kyle Freeland on Tuesday at Minute Maid Park.
+Kyle Tucker and the Houston Astros take on Jurickson Profar and the Colorado Rockies on Wednesday at 2:10 PM ET, in the final of a two-game series at Minute Maid Park.

-The Astros are listed as -190 moneyline favorites for this matchup against the Rockies (+155).
-A 9.5-run over/under has been listed in the game.
+The favored Astros have -225 moneyline odds to win against the underdog Rockies, who are listed at +180.
+The total for the matchup is listed at 9 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.